Policy Regarding Use Of Rooms

 - HCPL’s Policy on Patron Behavior and Policy on Unattended Children apply, and sponsoring groups or individuals will be held responsible to ensure that there are no violations.

-Study rooms are also available at the Central Library.
+Study rooms are also available at both libraries.
 The following apply to the scheduling and use of study rooms.

 - Study rooms may not be reserved more than one week in advance.